Meeting of Convocation

 How do I attend a meeting?

-Eligible members of the UNE community can "opt-in" to participate in UNE Convocation by completing this form.
+Eligible members of the UNE community can "opt-in" to participate in UNE Convocation by completing the Convocation Membership Form.
+This form only need to complete this form once.

 Will minutes of the meeting of Convocation be circulated to attendees?